Photo: The Bay House

 Antigua's cuisine is a reflection of our twin-island nation.
 It's creative, colourful and cosmopolitan.
 You’ll also be spoilt for choice when it comes to making reservations as there are about a 100 restaurants dotted throughout our 108 square miles.
 So whatever your budget, and whether you’re after fast or fancy food, you’re sure to find something to suit in Antigua & Barbuda...

 World dining is truly covered here.
 You can chow down on everything from Italian ravioli, Spanish gazpacho and French crêpes to Indian rotis Mediterranean tapas and Japanese sushi.
 You can even enjoy a Middle Eastern falafel before smoking a hookah pipe, and there’s a little joint in town renowned for serving the best pizza in the Caribbean!
 The rum cocktails, local Wadadli beer, and new and old world wines are sure to enhance every meal.
+You can even order from restaurants and have your delicious meal delivered to you with Allmart.

 Of course, there’s nothing to stop you picking up a delicious treat on one of our street corners either.
 Local delicacies include jerk chicken, pepperpot stew and conch fritters, with tamarind balls and Johnny cakes for afters.
 Fresh fish such as mahi-mahi and red snapper regularly appear on our menus, lobster available all year round except May and June.